yookyungjeon/Undergraduate-research-project/README.md

 The objective of this study is to propose and evaluate a
 **Graphical Lasso–guided MICE algorithm**,
 which integrates missing data imputation and network structure estimation
-into a unified, iterative procedure.
+into a unified, iterative framework.

 Since the simulation is conducted on synthetically generated data
 with a known true structure (the ground-truth precision matrix Ω),